 The fastest way to become a teacher involves relocating to a state with a teacher shortage, where the board of education has approved alternative certification processes designed to get more teachers into schools with critical teacher shortages.
 Alternative certification programs take many forms, including fast-track teaching programs and programs that guarantee non-certified teachers classroom placements and master’s degree funding if they commit to teaching in underserved school districts for a certain number of years.

 Figuring out what qualifications you’ll need to become a high school teacher in your state can be tricky.
 The US Department of Education website, which keeps lists of all the education agencies by state (including contact information for each agency and links to agency websites), is an excellent place to start.
 Because state guidelines are often confusing, the best thing you can do is reach out to the department of education in your state to ask for the specific guidelines for high school educators.

 Ultimately, becoming a high school teacher isn’t that complicated.
 Sticking with it can be.
 You need to pick a subject you love so don’t get bored and then bore your students.
 Think about your favorite high school teachers.
 Chances are they were the ones who were most enthusiastic about the material.
 And you need to like teaching because there will be days throughout your teaching career in which you don’t necessarily like your students.
 As math teacher Paula Barrocas put it, “You have to be truly in love with teaching!
 If you start teaching high school without really knowing this is the life for you, you’ll be frustrated with your job because teenagers are annoying and confrontational and don’t know how to behave.
 If you are willing to look past this teenager thing, most of them are really good people, and they have kind, passionate hearts.”

 This article was originally published in 2018.
-It has been updated to reflect the most recent data on the subject.
+It has been updated on January 11, 2024 to reflect the most recent data on the subject.